Characters from the television show The Walking Dead who don't fit on any of the other character pages:

 - Nervous Wreck: Although this does not stop him from volunteering to help rescue Glenn and Maggie after they get captured by Woodbury.

 - Nice Guy: He spends most of "Sick" attempting to get Rick's group and his fellow prisoners to get along.
-It really doesn't work, although he and Oscar do manage to earn the groups trust later.
+It really doesn't work, although he and Oscar do manage to earn the groups trust later, and he proves to be a loyal, hardworking member of the group for the remainder of his tenure on the show.

 - Non-Action Guy: He admits that guns make him nervous, and that when he robbed a store he just used a water pistol.